Figures refers to fiscal year 2019/2020.

 The Group incubator

-Business Innovation is the Group’s incubator for future product areas.
-This is where we evaluate and utilizes opportunities to commercialize new technologies and new segments that are not a natural match with the Group’s main and related areas.
+Business Innovation is the Group’s primary incubator for future product areas.
+This is where we evaluate and capitalize on opportunities to commercialize new technologies and new segments that are not currently part of the Group’s core areas.
 The unit also includes new products and services that are not a natural match with the existing operating areas—for example, if the products in question are intended for users in other customer segments.
-The long-term goals for our Business Innovation operations are:
+The long-term goals are:

 - To contribute to better care for patients by solving difficult and important problems encountered by Sectra’s customers.

-- For research projects to validate clinical benefits or lead to new and innovative solutions that add value for customers in Sectra’s niche areas, thereby offering significant international business potential.
+- To validate clinical benefits or pursue projects that could lead to new and innovative solutions that add value for customers in Sectra’s niche areas, thereby offering significant international business potential.